freeCodeCamp/classroom/README.md

 # Classroom

-> A self-hosted solution to help teachers plan and manage classroom-based learning, on top of freeCodeCamp's learn platform.
+> A self-hosted solution to help teachers plan and manage classroom-based learning, on top of freeCodeCamp's learning platform.

 ## Motivation